MediaVault

 Getting Started

 The MediaVault is shipped with the disks (and front cover for R1200 and R3600 only) packaged separately to prevent damage.
 Upon receiving the MediaVault, begin by unpacking the boxes.
-You can then mount the MediaVault in a rack (R1200 and R3600 only), install the disks, and configure network connections.
-Information and instructions for all of these procedures are documented in this guide.

 For further information and assistance please contact your rental house, reseller, or CODEX Support directly at support@codex.online.